canneltigrou/canneltigrou/README.md

 However, I also worked on several projects without AI, for example I implemented some codes for SEVRI.
+You can also see some Jupyter notebooks that I regrouped [here](https://canneltigrou.github.io)

 You can find me on [LinkedIn](https://www.linkedin.com/in/claire-mevolhon/?locale=en_US)

 <img align="center" src="https://github-readme-stats.vercel.app/api/?username=canneltigrou&show_icons=true&theme=cobalt"/>